cyberFund/cyberrating/scoring.md

 *Earn scoring*:

-Awarded for presence at the mining pools or other sources which allows to earn tokens (score availible only for `cryptocurrencies`).
+Awarded for presence at the mining pools or other sources which allows to earn tokens.

+`cryptocurrencies`:
 - `0.02` score.
 1 mining pool
 - `0.04` score.
 2-3 mining pools
 - `0.06` score.
 3-5 mining pools
 - `0.08` score.
 6-9 mining pools
 - `0.10` score.
 10+ mining pools

-*DApps score*:
+`cryptoassets`:
+Not relevant yet

+*Internal Economy*:

 Awarded for the existence of a DApps builded on the top of a system

+`cryptocurrencies`:
 - `0.1` score

+`cryptoassets`:
+Not relevant yet

-## Blockchain Reporting
+## BR.
+Blockchain Reporting Score

 In development

-## Interoperability
+## IP.
+Interoperability Score

 Ease of integration is evaluated.
-At this point of time we evaluate only integration with library that allow crosschain update of balances (trusted).
-In a future we are going to extend it with emerging libs.
+At this point in time we evaluate only integration with Quantum library that allow trusted update of balances across multiple chains.
+In a future we are going to extend it with an emerging libs.

 Scoring:
 - 0.5 score.
 If integration with [Quantum library](https://github.com/cyberFund/quantum) is `true`

-## Weighted Liquidity
+## WL.
+Weighted Liquidity Score

 Daily turnover grade is evaluated against market cap grade.